ps5-payload-dev/ftpsrv/README.md

 # ftpsrv
 This is a simple FTP server that can be executed on a Playstation 4 or Playstation 5 that has been jailbroken and is running an ELF loader.
+The FTP server accepts connection on port 2121.

 ## Features
 Client software that has been testing include gFTP, Filezilla, curl, and Thunar.